 Sadao leaves are available year-round.

 Sadao, also known as Thai or Siamese Neem, is a variety of neem.
-Sadao is botanically classified as Azadirachta indica var. siamensis Valeton, and must not be confused with the Indian neem (Azadirachta indica), which bears red flowers.
+Sadao is botanically classified as Azadirachta indica var. siamensis Valeton, and must not be confused with the Indian neem (Azadirachta indica).
 Sadao trees can commonly be found in the wild in Thailand, and can even be spotted growing along roadsides.

 Sadao leaves can be boiled or pickled, and eaten as an accompaniment to other dishes.
 The pickled leaves are often paired with white fish and tomatoes, and are often accompanied by fish paste or sauce.